contrivancecompanychicago/cosine-game-forum-harlowe/README.md

 * `make`: As the JS files can be run directly in a browser without compilation (as is used by the test suite), this only lints the JS source files and builds the CSS file using `make css`.
 * `make jshint`: Lints the JS source files.
 * `make css`: Builds the CSS file, `build/harlowe-css.css`, from the Sass sources.
-This is an intermediate build product whose contents are included in the final `format.js` file. **You need Ruby Sass installed, via the command `gem install sass`, prior to using this.** This is because node-sass doesn't work on my computer for some reason.
+This is an intermediate build product whose contents are included in the final `format.js` file.
 * `make docs`: Builds the official documentation file, `dist/harloweDocs.html`, deriving macro and markup definitions from specially-marked comments in the JS files.
 * `make format`: Builds the Harlowe `format.js` file.
 * `make all`: Builds the Harlowe `format.js` file, the documentation, and an example file, `dist/exampleOutput.html`, which is a standalone game that displays "Success!" when run, to confirm that the story format is capable of being bundled by Twine 2 correctly.